hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 And you can pick a tool with `-G"My Tool"` (quotes only needed if spaces are in the tool name).
 You should pick a tool on your first CMake call in a directory, just like the compiler.
-Feel free to have several build directories, like `build` and `buildXcode`.
+Feel free to have several build directories, like `build` and `build-xcode`.
 You can set the environment variable [`CMAKE_GENERATOR`][] to control the default generator (CMake 3.15+).
 Note that makefiles will only run in parallel if you explicitly pass a number of threads, such as `make -j2`, while Ninja will automatically run in parallel.
-You can directly pass a parallelization option such as `-j 2` to the `cmake --build .` command in recent versions of CMake.
+You can directly pass a parallelization option such as `-j 2` to the `cmake --build .` command in recent versions of CMake as well.

 ## Setting options